Indonesia proposes $188 bln 2022 budget with shrinking fiscal deficit - Up News Info

 Article content

+Southeast Asia’s largest economy pulled out of recession https://www.reuters.com/world/asia-pacific/indonesia-exits-recession-with-7-gdp-growth-q2-virus-clouds-recovery-2021-08-05 in the second quarter, but COVID-19 mobility restrictions imposed since early July will undermine momentum.

+For next year, Jokowi proposed 255.3 trillion rupiah in health spending, including on testing, tracing and treatment of COVID-19 and vaccinations, as well as 427.5 trillion rupiah for welfare and 384.8 trillion rupiah for infrastructure.

-Jokowi targeted a 6% increase in revenues next year.
-He did not mention any specific tax measures in the speech, despite a separate, ongoing debate in parliament on proposals to raise the value added tax rate and introduce a carbon tax.
+Jokowi targeted a 6% increase in revenues next year, though he did not mention any specific tax measures, despite an ongoing debate in parliament on proposals to raise some taxes.

-Parliament is expected to vote on the budget in late September or early October. ($1 = 14,385.0000 rupiah) (Additional reporting by Fransiska Nangoy and Stanley Widianto; Editing by Lincoln Feast.)
+Parliament is expected to vote on the budget in late September or early October. ($1 = 14,385.0000 rupiah) (Additional reporting by Fransiska Nangoy and Stanley Widianto; Editing by Lincoln Feast and Ed Davies)

 Advertisement